rms-support-letter/rms-support-letter.github.io/README.md

 If you still require help via visual instructions, use [this](https://invidious.snopyta.org/watch?v=1lz5S5oS8CU) video.

-### Did you change your mind and would like to remove your signature from the letter in support of Richard Stallman?
+### Did you change your mind and would like to remove your signature from the letter against Richard Stallman?
 You can show your intention here: https://github.com/rms-support-letter/revoke-open-letter-signature

 ## Chatrooms